gmezan/snake-game-atmega32/README.md

 # Snake Game using ATmega32
 Snake game using atmega32 and 8x8 LED Matrix.
 First project using a microcontroller with C language.
-Coded from scratch and using electronic components such a resistors and transistors.
+Coded from scratch and using electronic components such as resistors and transistors.
 Circuit board implementation.

 * Atmel Studio Project